 - At the Time of Menopause: Low-dose Contraceptives are apt for women approaching menopause.
 These pills help to deal with menopausal symptoms, such as, hot flashes and vaginal dryness.

-Relation between the Age of a Person and Choice of Birth Control Methods
+The relation between the Age of a Person and Choice of Birth Control Methods

 Birth control methods are equally effective for people of all ages.
 However, medical practitioners do not recommend some methods for sexually active teenagers or women over 35 who smoke.
 For example, it is advisable for women above 35 who smoke to stop using birth control pills (except for the Progestin-only Pill) and instead adopt an IUD.